 If you’re already a huge fan of Eternal, you can save money by ordering it online straight to your front door.
 Plus, you’ll save your back the trouble of lugging cases of it home from Whole Foods or other grocery stores.

-The largest case currently available at Amazon is a 24 pack of 20 oz. bottles w/ free shipping.
+The largest case currently available is a 24 pack of 20 oz. bottles #ad.

 Now that you know where to buy Eternal Water, let’s check out what makes this natural spring water so special compared to other leading alkaline bottled water brands.